Project Acceleration 2021-2022

 *COURSES OFFER ADDITIONAL CREDITS IN THE SPRING SEMESTER

-Only students that registered for the part 1 course in the fall are eligible to register for the part course in the Spring.
+IMPORTANT: Only students that registered for the part 1 course in the Fall are eligible to register for the part II course in the Spring.
+Emails to eligible students and parents) will be sent out by the end January.

 The following list contains Colleges and Universities who in the past have accepted the transfer of Project Acceleration credits for incoming freshman.
 The attached list is based on prior student transfers, as well as the policies posted on these college websites.